Photographer Berov I. & Olesya Okuneva

 Thematic sections explore the motif of the flower, its representation in fashion, and its metaphorical associations with femininity, while also addressing global cultural exchanges that have influenced fabric design.

-This outstanding collection follows 3 successful showcases that have enhanced the museum’s archives and will feature over 350 pieces, including textiles, garments, and graphic arts, revealing the artistry behind haute couture and contemporary fashion.
+This outstanding collection follows 3 successful showcases that have enhanced the museum’s archives and will feature over 350 pieces (among such brands like Dior, Gucci, Chanel, Van Cleef & Arpels, Balenciaga, Schiaparelli, and Roger Vivier), including textiles, garments, and graphic arts, revealing the artistry behind haute couture and contemporary fashion.

 Key artisans and workshops, including Lefebure, Rébé, Hurel, and Montex featured, showcasing their innovative techniques and contributions to the world of embroidery and lace.